BioMedIA/dHCP-release-notes/struct.md

     the exception of the brainstem and the cerebellum.
 Similarly, a pial mask is computed by merging the grey matter structure with the white matter mask.
-The white and pial surfaces of the left and right hemispheres are then reconstructed with the method outlined in5 using a deformable model.
-The model in5 includes forces to avoid self-intersections and includes an image-based refinement step that corrects regions such as deep sulci mislabelled by the volumetric segmentation.
+The white and pial surfaces of the left and right hemispheres are then reconstructed with the method outlined in 5 using a deformable model.
+The model in 5 includes forces to avoid self-intersections and includes an image-based refinement step that corrects regions such as deep sulci mislabelled by the volumetric segmentation.